Once an apply is performed, the version of Terraform that performed the apply is saved in the state file. From that point, the

 terraform command that performs subsequent operations on the state file must be the same version or a later version.
 By default, an earlier version of Terraform will not operate on a state file that was created with a later version, because this is not guaranteed to be safe.

-It’s rarely necessary to downgrade Terraform, but in some unusual circumstances it may be required.
-There are a few options for performing a downgrade.
+In some circumstances it may be required to downgrade the Terraform version as recorded in the state file.
+There are a few options available for performing a downgrade.

 If an earlier version of the state file used an earlier version of Terraform, downgrade Terraform to the version specified in that state, and rerun any applies needed.